s0l0ist/node-seal/README.md

 It contains high level functions to make using this library easy.
 There are default parameters which can be customized and overridden for advanced use cases.

-It also exposes a lower level API to mimic the C++/.NET calls from Microsoft SEAL.
+It also exposes a lower level API to be close to the C++/C# calls from Microsoft SEAL.

 **Now supporting Microsoft SEAL 3.3**